stackitcloud/stackit-cli/docs/stackit_ske_credentials_complete-rotation.md

 ### Synopsis

 Completes the rotation of the credentials associated to a STACKIT Kubernetes Engine (SKE) cluster.
-To ensure continued access to the Kubernetes cluster, please update your kubeconfig service account to the newly created account.

 This is step 2 of a 2-step process to rotate all SKE cluster credentials.
 Tasks accomplished in this phase include:
   - The old certification authority will be dropped from the package.
   - The old signing key for the service account will be dropped from the bundle.
+To ensure continued access to the Kubernetes cluster, please update your kubeconfig with the new credentials:
+  $ stackit ske kubeconfig create my-cluster

 If you haven't, please start the process by running:
-  $ stackit ske credentials start-rotation my-cluster After completing the rotation of credentials, you can generate a new kubeconfig file by running:
+  $ stackit ske credentials start-rotation my-cluster For more information, visit: https://docs.stackit.cloud/stackit/en/how-to-rotate-ske-credentials-200016334.html
-  $ stackit ske kubeconfig create my-cluster

 ```
 stackit ske credentials complete-rotation CLUSTER_NAME [flags]